 Fruits, flowers, canned food, lamps and toy cars!
 These are the common objects in still life art!
 Many young artists spend lots of time painting these objects to practice painting accurately!
 Why do artists find it interesting to paint everyday items?

-In this still life trail, the students will be introduced to still life art and discover the similarities between the still life and toys.
-Using the three domains of seeing, expressing and appreciating, the students will identify the common objects in still life art, replicate a scene in a still life painting, and discuss the artistic elements (form, colour, texture, shape and space) through the toys of The Batman Car, Popeye Spinach Can and Tetsujin 28 Bicycle Lamp.
+In this characters trail, the students will be introduced to still life art and discover the similarities between the still life and toys.
+Using the three domains of seeing, expressing and appreciating, the students will identify the common objects in still life art, understand how to create a scene in a still life painting, and discuss the artistic elements (form, colour, texture, shape and space) through the toys of The Batman Car, Popeye Spinach Can and Tetsujin 28 Bicycle Lamp.

 One, two, three, cheese!
 Long before cameras were invented, the rich will invite artists to paint portraits of themselves to capture their appearances.
 Now that we have cameras on our phones to take selfies, portrait painting can feature just about anyone – your loved ones, your pets or your favourite cartoon characters!
 Just like photo portraits, portrait paintings focuses on the person’s looks and facial expressions.
 What can you tell from the facial expressions of our toys?

-In this portrait trail, the students will be introduced to the elements of portrait art through toys.
-Using the three domains of seeing, expressing and appreciating, the students will explore the relationship between the expressions and the personality of the toys through the Toys Mickey Mouse Fabric Doll, Sea View Hotel Chef and Manchu Lady.
+In this childhood favourites trail, the students will be introduced to the elements of portrait art through toys.
+Using the three domains of seeing, expressing and appreciating, the students will explore the relationship between the expressions and the personality of the toys through the Toys Mr Punch, Sea View Hotel Chef and Manchu Lady.

 Museum Level 2